-The output products are the averaged east- and north- ice velocity components of a user defined time range.
+The output products are the averaged east- and north- ice velocity components and the RMS of the velocity components.

 The feature tracking accuracy is approximately 2 times worse than algorithms based on other types of methods, for example speckle-tracking (De Lange et al., 2007).
 They are not affected by low or absence of coherence, and they do not have a limit on the maximum measurable velocity magnitude, at least when applied to the range of velocities of the Greenland icesheet (< 13 km/y).